 Risk Category: Minimal

+Medical Risk: Clinicians taking care of an enrolled participant may inadvertently act based on unvalidated vital sign data from the study device.
+In order to avoid this, the study device screen will be covered and clinicians will be educated to use standard of care monitoring only when making clinical decisions.

 Electronic Emissions Risk: The primary risk is exposure to radio waves from the Rahm sensor suite.

 Device Contact Risk: The device will be securely mounted on the IV support structure.
 Even if the devices were to somehow fall from its mounting, it would not contact the patient.